Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Technique 1: The response time pattern

-Why it matters: Someone’s message volume might stay constant, but response time triples.
-They’re present but disengaged - answering because they have to, not because they’re engaged.
+Why it matters: Message volume can stay constant while response time triples — they’re present but disengaged, answering because they have to, not because they’re engaged.

 Technique 2: The volunteer-to-assigned ratio

-Normal healthy pattern: Team members volunteer for 30-40% of tasks, get assigned the rest
+Normal healthy pattern: Team members volunteer for 30–40% of tasks and get assigned the rest.

 How to track: In project tools, tag tasks as “volunteered” vs. “assigned.”
-Weekly ratio per person shows engagement patterns.
+A weekly ratio per person shows engagement patterns.

 Technique 3: The meeting camera pattern (remote teams)

-For video meetings, track who keeps the camera on vs. off over 4 weeks.
+What to watch: For video meetings, who keeps the camera on vs. off over 4 weeks.

-Why it reveals issues: Someone who always had a camera on suddenly keeping it off for 3+ weeks = psychological distancing.
-They’re physically present but mentally withdrawn.
+Why it reveals issues: Someone who always had a camera on suddenly keeping it off for 3+ weeks signals psychological distancing — physically present but mentally withdrawn.

 Exception: Respect genuine privacy needs.
-The signal is changing from baseline, not absolute camera usage.
+The signal is change from baseline, not absolute camera usage.

 Technique 4: The work hours drift

-What it reveals: Either they’re overloaded and can’t finish in normal hours, or they’re avoiding the team (working off-hours to minimize interaction).
+What it reveals: Either they’re overloaded and can’t finish in normal hours, or they’re avoiding the team by working off-hours to minimize interaction.
 Both require investigation.

 Technique 5: The 1-on-1 depth test

-Baseline: Typical 1-on-1 includes work discussion plus some personal context - challenges they’re facing, ideas they’re thinking about, concerns about direction.
+Baseline: A typical 1-on-1 includes work discussion plus some personal context (challenges, ideas, concerns about direction).

-Warning sign: Conversations become purely transactional for 3+ weeks.
-They answer questions but don’t elaborate.
-You ask open-ended questions, and they give one-sentence answers.
-You sense they’re not really present.
+Warning sign: For 3+ weeks, conversations become purely transactional.
+They answer questions but don’t elaborate; you ask open-ended questions and get one-sentence answers; you sense they’re not really present.

-What it reveals: Relationship degrading or trust eroding.
-They’re not comfortable being candid anymore.
+What it reveals: The relationship is degrading or trust is eroding — they’re no longer comfortable being candid.

 Technique 6: The peer interaction frequency

 Why it matters: They might keep up appearances with the boss while disengaging from peers.
-Catches silent resignation you’d otherwise miss.
+This catches silent resignation you’d otherwise miss.

 Mistake 1: Waiting for people to tell you